phonopy/phonopy/doc/setting-tags.rst

 parameter of your supercell is much longer or much shorter than the other lattice parameters.

+.. _pm_displacement_tag:

 ``PM``
 ~~~~~~~

 This tag specified how displacements are found.
 When ``PM = .FALSE.``,
 least displacements that can calculate force constants are found.
 This
 may cause less accurate result.
 When ``PM = .TRUE.``, all the
-displacements that are opposite to the least displacements are found.
+displacements that are opposite directions to the least displacements
+are also found, which is called plus-minus displacements here.
+The
-The default setting is ``PM = AUTO``.
+default setting is ``PM = AUTO``.
 Plus-minus displacements are
 considered with this tag.
 If the plus and minus displacements are
 symmetrically equivalent, only the plus displacement is found.
 This
 may be in between ``.FALSE.`` and ``.TRUE.``.
 You can check how it